California Labor Laws Guide

 Silenced No More Act

-California's Silenced No More Act prohibits separation agreements that would ban the disclosure of information of illegal workplace activities concerned with:
+California’s Silenced No More Act prohibits separation agreements that would ban the disclosure of information about illegal workplace activities concerning:

-Under the section on employee obligations, California Labor Code deals with employee reimbursements.
+Under the section on employee obligations, the California Labor Code deals with employee reimbursements.

 It states that the employer must pay out all the necessary expenditures and losses an employee may incur while attending to their work duties.